HolyMeekrob/trello-yello/docs/action.md

 Sets the given property using the new values passed in.
 If a property name is not included, then the object itself is set using the new values.

-**Kind**: global function
+**Kind**: inner method
 **Returns**: <code>Object</code> - a Promise that resolves to a truthy value.
 The exact nature of this value is currently undefined and may change in the future.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |